restarone/comfortable-mexican-sofa-docs/Docs:-Layouts.md

 If this layout is chosen during page creation you will notice that you are presented with form fields that correspond to the tags defined in the layout content.
-In this case you'll have a *titleT text field and *content* text area.
+In this case you'll have a *title* text field and *content* text area.
 When page is rendered, tags are replaced with content that you defined.

 ### Application Layout